andy-preston/avrnude/README.md

 do as long as it has a USB port and is capable of running [OpenWRT](https://openwrt.org/toh/start)

-### ATMega328 - AVR Programmer
+### ATMega328 - AVR/PIC32 Programmer

 ![AVRNude Programmer](https://i.imgur.com/vZm1doT.jpg)

-AVRs are programmed through a DIY minimal "Arduino" board with a CH340G USB to serial chip (as used on the Arduino Nano).
+AVRs and PIC32s are programmed through a DIY minimal "Arduino" board with a CH340G USB to serial chip (as used on the Arduino Nano).

 This also has a few extra LEDs on it as used by the